Cactus-inspired dual-sided micro-cilia arrays with swelling-induced CNT networks for high-performance wearable pressure sensing

 Abstract

-Flexible and wearable pressure sensors have garnered significant attention due to their transformative potential in healthcare, human-machine interfaces, and robotics.
-Here, we report a cactus-inspired dual-sided micro-cilia arrays (DMCAs) sensor incorporating swelling-induced CNT networks for enhanced wearable pressure sensing.
+Flexible and wearable pressure sensors have garnered significant attention due to their transformative potential in healthcare, human–machine interfaces, and robotics.
+Here, we report a cactus-inspired dual-sided micro-cilia array (DMCA) sensor incorporating swelling-induced CNT networks for enhanced wearable pressure sensing.
 The device leverages magnetically-assisted self-assembly through combined spray and spin coating processes, creating a bilayer architecture with distinct mechanical characteristics.
 Spray-coated, elongated cilia provide exceptional sensitivity under low-pressure conditions, while spin-coated, robust cilia ensure structural stability and a broad dynamic range.
-Post-fabrication infiltration of CNT networks into the elastomeric matrix via solvent-induced swelling imparts electrical conductivity without compromising mechanical flexibility.
-Systematic morphological optimization identified ideal processing parameters balancing sensitivity (up to 379 kPa-1 in the 0-60 kPa range) and extended linear response (up to 200 kPa with sensitivity of 85 kPa-1).
-Demonstrations highlight the sensor’s capabilities in accurately monitoring physiological signals and enabling sophisticated human-machine interfaces, thereby offering a scalable and versatile platform for next-generation wearable electronics.
+Post-fabrication infiltration of CNT networks into an elastomeric matrix via solvent-induced swelling imparts electrical conductivity without compromising the mechanical flexibility.
+Systematic morphological optimization identified ideal processing parameters balancing the sensitivity (up to 379 kPa−1 in the 0–60 kPa range) and extended linear response (up to 200 kPa with a sensitivity of 85 kPa−1).
+Demonstrations highlight the sensor's capabilities in accurately monitoring physiological signals and enabling sophisticated human–machine interfaces, thereby offering a scalable and versatile platform for next-generation wearable electronics.